kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

 ## Deploy the InferenceService with REST Predictor

 ### Create the InferenceService
-Please use the [YAML file](./transformer.yaml) to create the `InferenceService`, which includes a Transformer and a PyTorch Predictor.

-By default `InferenceService` uses `TorchServe` to serve the PyTorch models and the models are loaded from a model repository in KServe example gcs bucket according to `TorchServe` model repository layout.
+By default `InferenceService` uses `TorchServe` to serve the PyTorch models and the models can be loaded from a model repository in cloud storage according to `TorchServe` model repository layout.
-The model repository contains a MNIST model but you can store more than one model there.
+In this example, the model repository contains a MNIST model, but you can store more than one model there.
-=== "Old Schema"
-    ```yaml
-    apiVersion: serving.kserve.io/v1beta1
-    kind: InferenceService
-    metadata:
-      name: torch-transformer
-    spec:
-      predictor:
-        pytorch:
-          storageUri: gs://kfserving-examples/models/torchserve/image_classifier
-      transformer:
-        containers:
-          - image: kserve/image-transformer:latest
-            name: kserve-container
-            command:
-              - "python"
-              - "-m"
-              - "model"
-            args:
-              - --model_name
-              - mnist
-    ```

 === "New Schema"

     ```yaml
     apiVersion: serving.kserve.io/v1beta1
     kind: InferenceService